 Bicycles and scooters

-For full information and rules about bikes on MARC Train, visit the Bikes on MTA webpage.
+For full information and rules about bikes on MARC Train and other MDOT MTA modes, visit the Bikes on MTA webpage.

 Tracking Your Train

 Don't forget to sign up for or restart MARC Service Alerts for information on train delays and service modifications.

 NEW!
 MARC Train, along with the other modes of MDOT MTA and other local transit agencies, is on the Transit app.
 You can see where your train is and read any service alerts that have been issued.
 Information on ride share and bike/scooter share services are available as well.
 Click here for more information on Transit, including links to download it to your smart device.

 You can also visit www.marctracker.com for MARC Train status information.
 MARC Tracker was introduced in 2000 as the first GPS-based commuter rail tracking system in North America -- it received a full overhaul in 2020 for its 20th birthday!
 The new version is mobile device-friendly and provides improved information on train location and estimated arrival times.

 If You See Something, Say Something!

 IMPORTANT!
 MARC encourages all passengers to be a part of MDOT MTA’s security campaign: If You See Something, Say Something!
 Report any suspicious individuals or behavior to the conductor, uniformed employee, or police officer and call MDOT MTA Police at 410-454-7720.
 Passengers are asked to keep your personal belongings with you at all times.
 Please be alert to other passengers and remind them if they leave any parcels behind.

 MARC Riders Guide